hafiihzafarhana/Filter-And-Analysis-of-Data-Diagrams-Chart-JS-BTC-Mining-With-PHP/README.md

 Purpose for this project:
 Managing BTC data with SQL files that have been provided is very helpful information with the help of charts from Chart JS

+Some main folders or Files will access :

+Folder:
+- conn
+- css
+- func
+- this is sql

+File:
+- chart 1-8.php
+- index.php